How to Make your WordPress Website More Accessible – Practical Tips

 This article may contain affiliate links.
 This means that at no extra cost to you, I may earn a commission if you use one of these links to make a purchase.
 Read the full disclosure.

 Is your WordPress website accessible to those using assistive technology, people with visual impairment, cognitive impairment or other disabilities?
 If you’ve made your own website by downloading a free or premium theme, then it may not be accessible out of the box.
-Even if your theme does come with accessibility features, what about your content?
-There’s certainly a lot to think about!

 As a freelance website designer and consultant living in Wales, I had a request recently from a local organisation to make their website “Welsh Government Accessible“.
 Naturally, I had to ask a few more questions to find out what they actually wanted and let’s just say it has absolutely nothing to do with Welsh Government whatsoever!